Can Optimization Trajectories Explain Multi-Task Transfer?: What Does the Training Loss Trajectory Tell Us About Transfer?

 \subsection{Multi-Task Transfer Occurs Early Into Training}

 We begin by empirically demonstrating that the value of the training loss near convergence is incapable of explaining positive and negative transfer in the 5 MTL settings we consider.
 For each setting in \autoref{sec:setup} we compare the generalization trajectories of single-task and multi-task training as they pass through regions of similar training loss.
 More specifically, we evaluate the full training loss ($\mathcal{L}_k$) and generalization ($\mathcal{E}_k$) for at every epoch and we plot generalization by training loss, allowing us to study how MTL generalization differs from STL generalization across {\it comparable training loss} throughout training.
 In \autoref{fig:mnist-transfer-ex} we plot these trajectories for single-task and multi-task learning in the FashionMTL setting.
 We see that multi-task training with additional FashionMNIST data leads to positive transfer, whereas training with noisy FashionMNIST data leads to negative transfer.
-However, in both cases, this transfer occurs as a {\bf generalization gap}---a difference in generalization between two trajectories at comparable training loss---early into training and is then maintained throughout the rest of optimization.
-In this FashionMTL setting, this gap is observable in trajectories at a training loss over 3 orders of magnitude higher than the eventual training loss at convergence ($\sim 10^{-4}$).
+However, in both cases, this transfer occurs as a {\bf generalization gap}---a difference in generalization between two trajectories at comparable training loss---early into training and is then maintained throughout the rest of optimization.\footnote{We adopt the term ``generalization gap'' from literature surrounding the large-batch generalization gap~\citep{keskar2017largebatch}, the phenomenon where large-batch models generalize worse than small-batch models across identical training losses.} In this FashionMTL setting, this gap is observable in trajectories at a training loss over 3 orders of magnitude higher than the eventual training loss at convergence ($\sim 10^{-4}$).
 This result is surprising if we hold the assumption that negative transfer in MTL arises because gradient-conflict {\it stops learning early}; however, it matches the intuition put forth by prior work on single-task learning suggesting that certain properties of a training trajectory are determined very early into training \citep[e.g.][etc.]{2reg-leclerc2020regimes,Frankle2020The}.